 Mo was admitted as a solicitor in 2007 and after a short period in commercial practice began her doctoral research in 2009.
 Funded by the Scottish Institute for Policing Research she examined the policing of money laundering in a cross-jurisdictional context.
-In 2010 she was a founding member of the UACES Policing and European Studies Network which seeks to provide a forum of knowledge exchange for academic researchers, police practitioners and policy makers engaged in policing cross-border crime or crimes of cross national concern.
-In 2014, she was appointed to the the Scottish Graduate School of Arts and Humanities (SGSAH) Discipline + Catalyst for Law.
+In 2010 she was a founding member of the UACES Policing and European Studies Network which provided a forum of knowledge exchange for academic researchers, police practitioners and policy makers engaged in policing cross-border crime or crimes of cross national concern.
+In 2019 she was appointed to the the Scottish Graduate School of Arts and Humanities (SGSAH) Discipline + Catalyst for Law.
 She is a founding member of the Scottish Law and Innovation Network (SCOTLIN) and member of the Centre for Research into Information, Surveillance and Privacy (CRISP).
-And, in 2021 she joined the Review Board of the Journal of Political Criminology and Secretary of the Crime and Security Policy Network.
-Dr Egan continues to research in the field of justice and home affairs focusing on financial crime, inter-agency cooperation in policing, and in particular, the interplay between state and non-state agencies in the delivery of justice and the development of legal research methodologies.
+And, in 2021 she joined the Review Board of the Journal of Legal Research Methodology.
+Dr Egan continues to research in the field of justice and home affairs with a particular interest in financial crime, inter-agency cooperation in policing, privacy and the interplay between state and non-state agencies in the delivery of justice and the development of legal research methodologies.